stormid/scaffold/docs/making-websites/css.md

 Based on the default 12 column grid, 1 column will be 1/12th of the width of the containing element, 12 columns the full width.

-Grid utility class names are generated using a mixin.
-A number of utility classes are included by default.
-These can be adjusted by updating the $grid-classes variable in `src/css/abstracts/_constants.scss` to give a more targeted list based on project requirements.
+Grid utility class names are written by hand in `src/css/base/grid.css`.
+A number of classes are included by default; add or remove classes there to suit project requirements.

+A `.wrap` class is also provided to constrain content to `--max-container-width` and centre it.

 #### Examples
-Single row with two elements, they are full width on on two rows on small screens, two-up on one row at the medium breakpoint and up
+Single row with two elements, they are full width on two rows on small screens, two-up on one row at the medium breakpoint and up
 ```
 <div class="grid">
     <div class="xs-12 md-6"></div>